stripe-archive/mobile-viewport-control/proxy/README.md

    Safari, which will proceed with the steps for adding the certificate as a trusted profile on your phone.

-3. Finally, make sure your phone is connected to the same Wifi network as the running proxy server.
+3. Now, make sure your phone is connected to the same Wifi network as the running proxy server.
 Under Settings > Wi-Fi > (Your Network), under HTTP Proxy, select Manual and fill in: